wnetzel/MCT-teamA-2021/Pd Assignment 5/ReadMe.txt

 This MobMuPlat app is an upgraded version of Kristian's generative subtractive pd synth patch.

 - Page 1 sports an one octave keyboard with octave shift buttons.
-It also has master volume, pitch bend buttons and a mod wheel controlling the amount of LFO modulating the oscillators pitch.
+There is a pitch tilt button, which uses the gyroscope to bend the pitch (left = lower, right = higher).
+It also has master volume knob, pitch bend buttons and a mod wheel controlling the amount of LFO modulating the oscillators pitch.
 (Vibrato)

 - Page 2 is centered around a big oscilloscope, wrapped in generative sound-control.
 Autoplay turns on the sequencer, and 'rnd seq' randomizes the pattern.
 The note range slider controls the possible range of notes generated when the 'rnd seq' are turned on – where a low setting only generates low-pitched patterns.
 The speeeeeed slider controls the tempo of the sequencer, with slight random fluctuations if the 'rnd seq' is turned on.
+You can also press the speed tilt button, which uses the gyroscope to control the tempo (back = slower, forth = faster).
 There is also an 'Init' button, initializing the whole patch including sound sculpting if pressed.

 - Page 3 is where you find subtractive synth control, with a X/Y slider controlling the cutoff/resonance.
 There are individual attack and decay for filter and amp envelopes.
 The filter has an envelope amount slider, while the amp section has a tremolo slider which controls the amount of LFO modulating the oscillator volume.
 Additionally there is a LFO rate slider (affecting